atlas0fd00m/VivisectION/README.md

 ## Features:
 * Ion Toolbar in Vivisect
-* Function Emulation (console) - Right click on the using the console (how you started Vivisect)
+* Function Emulation (console) - Right click on a function address and choose "SmartEmu-Console" to emulate using the console (how you started Vivisect)
+* Function Recon - Right click on a function and choose FuncRecon to emulate through all instructions and return interesting bits
 * CLI - by clicking the button, users get an interactive python shell in the console (cli you started Vivisect from)

 ## Future:
 * It will also glue debuggers together with Vivisect Server/Shared Workspace